CoLLEGe: Concept Embedding Generation for Large Language Models

 To evaluate the different models on this task, we select the true slang term, its example tweets, and its true definition.
 We then select 3 different incorrect slang terms and their examples.
 We score the log probability of the true definition conditioned on each set of examples.
 The highest probability is selected as the ``choice".
-If it corresponds to the correct combination definition for the slang term, that is counted as a correct choice, otherwise not.
+If it corresponds to the correct combination of definition and slang term, that is counted as a correct choice, otherwise not.
 We score the model based on its accuracy across the whole set of slang terms.

 \paragraph{Results:} Results are presented in Table \ref{tab:twitter_results}.
 Without providing example tweets in-context, CoLLEGe outperforms each baseline.
 In fact, CoLLEGe is able to outperform prompting directly, showing that in novel contexts (such as Twitter slang), in-context examples may be more confusing than a concise embedding representation.
 Notably, when including example tweets in-context, the baselines hurt performance compared to a simple prompting baseline.
 Only using the CoLLEGe generated embeddings in this setting improve performance over prompting with randomly initialized new token embeddings.
 We also compare CoLLEGe to our baselines in the prompting setting in Table \ref{tab:twitter_prompting_results}.